PelionIoT/mbl-docs/Docs/dev_mbl/coding_style_guide.md

 The list of C++ Core Guidelines below is not a complete list of the C++ Core Guidelines that should be followed in this project, it is merely the highlights.

-* Don't use exceptions
+* Don't use exceptions.
-* Switch statements over an enum value should not contain a `default` case so that the compiler can catch missing cases
+* Switch statements over an enum value should not contain a `default` case so that the compiler can catch missing cases.
 * From the C++ Core Guidelines:
     * [I.2: Avoid non-`const` global variables](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#i2-avoid-non-const-global-variables)
     * [I.3: Avoid singletons](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#i3-avoid-singletons)